-Starting in 2019, when \$5 million per year is allocated to the municipalities, then \$300,000 may be rolled over in any given year.
-After May 1st of each year, any balance of uncommitted funds will be used in the years RFP process.
+Starting in 2019, when \$5 million per year is allocated to the municipalities, then \$500,000 may be rolled over in any given year.
+After May 1st of each year, any balance of uncommitted funds can be used in the years RFP process.
+These funds can also be requested to be transferred to the PPI/I program.